 Pain does not equal gain during a massage session.
 If you get past the point of “hurts so good” then you are being damaged and should say something to your therapist.

 Active release stretching is a series of techniques that utilizes resistance while bringing the muscles to length with the help of the therapist.
 Using this technique works best on muscles that are normally difficult to stretch such as the hamstrings but is equally useful with muscles that rarely get stretched correctly, The Quads.
 Many people cannot touch their toes and every body is capable of the motion.
 I can easily do an assessment of your movements and show you where and why a stretch could help you feel better and move with an easier Range of Motion.

 Your hips and shoulders will feel amazingly flexible.

 Trigger points are areas in your body that cause referral pains in other parts of your body.
 By working a trigger point, I can discover any “referral” pain you have and alleviate them with a trigger point massage.
 The pains you feel in your neck could be caused by your lower back or even the muscles of your chest.

 A great many people suffer from PTSD and the stresses it brings to everyday life.
 A relaxation massage with the intent of easing PTSD can offer a great relief to those who suffer with this sometimes debilitating problem.
 I can work together to bring your level of stress down while helping you live with what you went through with lessening pain and stress attached.
 The trust must be built up with the clients over a few sessions.

 I have worked with a few veterans and abuse victims and they report feeling much more in control and less on edge every day.
 A great breakthrough came with one veteran who tells me that after his session, he is now able to sleep in the same bed as his wife for the first time since he returned from duty.

-This is the least I can do for our veterans and first responders.
+This is the least I can do for my veterans and first responders.
 I cannot thank them all enough.